Saturday, February 28, 2026

 Best Propagation Tools

-Here's a new video by DX Engineering on Best Propagation Tools which are presently available to radio amateurs.
+A new video by DX Engineering illustrates some of the best propagation tools presently available to radio amateurs.
 I use a few of them and look forward to exploring all of them.
 Good stuff!

 Thursday, February 19, 2026